Clubs must be qualifying clubs with general conditions satisfied. These are:

-- that alcohol purchased for and supplied by the club is handled by members of club who are over 18 years of age and are elected to do so by the members
+- that alcohol purchased for and supplied by the club is handled by members of club who are over 18 and are elected to do so by members

 - that no person at the expense of the club receives any commission, percentage or other similar payment in regard to the purchase of alcohol by the club

 - that there are no arrangements for anyone to receive a financial benefit from supplying alcohol, apart from any benefit to the club or to any person indirectly from the supply, giving a gain from running the club